arjunrao796123/dataviz-project-template-proposal/README.md

  * Which factors most influence churning of a customer?
  * Which country is responsible for less churning?
 Is there a specific reason for this?
- * Does the gender and salry affect churning of a customer?
+ * Does the gender and salary affect churning of a customer?

 ## Sketches
 Here are a couple of sketeches